bergercookie/bergercookie.github.io/content/post/albert-plugins.md

 date: "2019-12-23T15:28:00Z"
 draft: false
 title: Using Albert to boost your productivity
+showtoc: true
+cover:
+    image: "/images/albert-demos/search_plugins.png"
+    alt: "Using Albert to boost your productivity"
+    caption: "An image of the search plugins using `googler`"
+    relative: false # To use relative path for cover image, used in hugo Page-bundles

 ---

 I've lately been very active developing plugins for the